 A single missing tooth is enough to change the way you speak or eat your food.
 It also adversely impacts the neighboring teeth, besides resulting in premature facial aging.
-Dental implants are restorative appliances that not only fix your missing tooth but also prevent bone loss.
+Dental implants are restorative appliances that not only fix your missing tooth but also prevent bone loss and malocclusion.

 Advantages of Dental Implants

 Dental implants give you two-fold benefits when you opt for this procedure for functionality and cosmetic purposes.
 Their advantages include: